List of women who obtained doctoral degrees before 1800

 Although doctoral degrees appeared in the universities of West Europe in the 12th and 13th centuries, for a long time they were given only to men.
 Below is a list of the women who obtained doctoral degrees before 1800.
 The list includes only academic degrees, not Doctors of Divinity.

 Constance Calenda (fl.
 1415) may have received a medical degree from the University of Naples.
 Juliana Morell "defended theses" in 1606 or 1607, although claims that she received a doctorate in canon law in 1608 have been discredited.
-The putative 13th-century instance of Bittizia Gozzadini at the University of Bologna is discounted by Holt N. Parker.
+The putative 13th-century instance of Bettisia Gozzadini at the University of Bologna is discounted by Holt N. Parker.